akiradeveloper/dm-writeboost/performance/README.md

 says that write throughput is 520MB/s but the result is different in my experiment.
-- (D) A dominant performance factor in dm-lc configuration is the size of segment. segment is the size for each log buffer.
+- (D) A dominant performance factor in dm-lc configuration is the size of segment. segment is the container for each log buffer.
 The bigger the buffer is, the throughput is likely to be higher because of these reason one, it decreases the overhead to create log and two, writes granurality onto SSD cache device is bigger.
 The result 259 MB/sec only loses 3% throughput
-compared to the sequetial throughput of the cache device 266 MB/sec which is shown (D).
+compared to the sequetial throughput of the cache device 266 MB/sec which is shown (C).
 This result shows that the CPU overhead is very small because the implementation of dm-lc is very compact and sophisticated.
 - (E) The applications in reality often submit sync writes